 Imagine for a second that you mixed Singapore with Atlantic City, shrunk it down ten sizes, added a dash of southern hospitality and a hint of Soviet flavor, then plopped it all down on a pebble beach on the Black Sea.
 Welcome, my friend, to Batumi, Georgia.

-The first thing I noticed about Batumi is that it doesn’t really fit in with the rest of the country — and especially its older sister Tbilisi.
+The first thing I noticed about Batumi is that – while it’s one of the top places to visit in Georgia – it doesn’t really fit in with the rest of the country — and especially its older sister Tbilisi.
 Georgia is one of the most authentic, timeless, down-to-earth places I’ve ever visited.
 Batumi, by contrast, is fashionable, modern, and self-confident.
 Or at least it tries to be.
 Peer a little bit behind the facade and you’ll see that, for all its attempts to rebel from the Georgian family, Batumi’s blood still runs thick with the same hospitality and kindness that makes Georgia such a special country.

 After an easy five hour ride on the super-modern German-made train from Tbilisi, I arrived at my Batumi apartment to be greeted by my hosts, a gregarious couple with an enormous family comprised of a seemingly endless lineup of children and elders.
 Before I can even set my bags down they greet me with a re-purposed soda bottle filled with home-made wine the husband makes in their basement.